Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Numerical Experiments

-Linear autonomous ODEs exhibit a wide range of possible behaviors.
-We consider the dissipative ODE system, which is characterized by its exponentially attracting stationary point at the origin.
-The system is given by

-The eigenvalues of the system $\lambda_1 = -2$ and $\lambda_2 = -1$, are both strictly negative, indicating that the origin $(0,0)$ is an exponentially stable equilibrium point.
-Figure \ref{fig:ODE1} shows that the SA-NODEs approximation closely follows the exact solution trajectory, demonstrating the SA-NODEs' ability to learn the dynamics of the dissipative system accurately.
-Figure \ref{fig:ODE1_error} shows that the error remains small throughout the time interval, indicating a good approximation.
-Furthermore, the SA-NODEs capture very well the exponentially stable dynamics, as reflected by the decaying of the standard deviation as time increases.

-\textbf{Example 2: Nonlinear Autonomous ODEs}
+\textbf{Example 1: Nonlinear Autonomous ODEs}

-Nonlinear ODEs present a greater challenge compared to their linear counterparts due to the complexity and variety of behaviors they exhibit.
+Nonlinear ODEs present a great challenge due to the complexity and variety of behaviors they exhibit.
 Unlike linear systems, which have well-understood and predictable solutions, nonlinear systems can show phenomena such as limit cycles, chaos, and bifurcations, making them harder to analyze and approximate.
 The nonlinear ODE system example is the undamped pendulum, which is described by

-As shown in Figures \ref{fig:ODE2} and \ref{fig:ODE2_error}, the SA-NODE captures the behavior of the underlying dynamical system, but with worse performance compared to other examples.
+As shown in Figures \ref{fig:ODE_auto} and \ref{fig:ODE_auto_error}, the SA-NODE captures the behavior of the underlying dynamical system, albeit with a gradual reduction in accuracy over longer time horizons.
 We conjecture that this is due to the dual nature of this system, which presents periodic trajectories or unbounded trajectories depending on the initial conditions.
 We also note that the bad performance is mostly concentrated on the testing dataset, meaning that the SA-NODE retains good simulation properties even for this complex system.